LuciaGiagnolini12/DataDrivenResearch_TrialClassUvA/README.md

 ## About this repository

 This repository contains the materials for a session on data-driven research methods in digital humanities.
 The session uses television news coverage of COVID-19 as a case study.
+The underlying data source is the [Internet Archive Television News Archive](https://archive.org/details/tv) — a continuously updated collection of broadcast television recordings from selected stations, searchable via closed captions.

 The workflow: **research question → archive → data → operationalisation → analysis → interpretation → limits**.

 Each step is demonstrated in practice, using two tools:
 - **[GDELT Television Explorer](https://api.gdeltproject.org/api/v2/summary/summary?d=iatv&t=summary)** — browser-based exploration of the Internet Archive Television News Archive
 - **Google Colab** — Python notebook for analysis that goes beyond what the browser allows

-The session also situates this work in a current crisis: as of 2026, major news publishers are blocking Internet Archive's crawlers, actively producing the selection bias that data-driven researchers must account for.

 ---